michaelchadwick/ybixo-book/README.md

 ## Legal

-The Oxiby Programming Language is Copyright (c) 2025 Jimmy Cuadra and the Oxiby contributors.
+The Ybixo Programming Language is Copyright (c) 2025 Jimmy Cuadra and the Ybixo contributors.

-The Oxiby Programming Language is available under the Apache 2.0 license with LLVM expection.
+The Ybixo Programming Language is available under the Apache 2.0 license with LLVM expection.
 See the attached `LICENSE` file.